 Offshore Wind Resource Potential

-Offshore wind is emerging as a promising renewable energy resource for a many reasons.
-The strongest, most consistent winds are offshore and in relative proximity to the shore.
-Wind as a fuel is both cost-free and emission-free.
+Offshore wind is emerging as a promising renewable energy resource for many reasons.
+The strongest, most consistent winds are offshore and close enough to shore to allow for electricity capture with minimal loss via transmission.
+Wind as a fuel is both renewable and emission-free.
 The U.S. Department of Energy (DOE) estimates that the wind resources along U.S. ocean and Great Lakes coasts are capable of providing 900,000 megawatts (MW) of electricity—almost enough energy to power the entire country (U.S. Ocean Wind Collaborative).
 MarineCadastre.gov provides access to wind potential data sets that can help users select a renewable energy wind resource site in the ocean.
 So why should planners consider offshore wind resource potential when determining ocean use sites?

-- Wind energy is the main focus.
+- Consistent Wind Power is important for area consideration.
 The MarineCadastre.gov National Viewer can be used to investigate suitable locations for offshore wind energy generation.
 The offshore wind resource potential data set identifies areas of high wind energy that would be ideal wind farm locations.
-The marine cadastre wind resource data set provides estimates of average annual wind speeds at 90m above the sea surface, the approximate hub height for offshore wind mills.
+The Marine Cadastre wind resource data set provides estimates of average annual wind speeds at 100 meters above the sea surface, the approximate hub height for offshore wind mills.
 These values are estimates for planning purposes.
 Once potential offshore wind sites are identified, developers will install a meteorological tower to verify these estimates by collecting on site measurements.

 Quick Caveats.
-This data set describes the wind energy potential (wind speeds) at heights of 90m above the water, the average height of a wind mill.
+This data set describes the wind energy potential (wind speeds) at heights of 100 meters above the water, the average height of an offshore wind turbine.
 After choosing a site, wind speeds need to be measured for verification; wind energy potential will depend on the season and the day due to changes in weather.
 Read the metadata for more details.

 For questions, please contact firstname.lastname@example.org.